libremfg/rhize-docs/content/_index.md

 +++
 date = "2017-03-20T19:35:35+11:00"
-title = "Get started with Rhize" description = "From learning the basics of graph databases to advanced functions and capabilities, RHIZE docs have the information you need."
+title = "Get started with Rhize" description = "From deploying the datahub to automating processes, Rhize docs have the information you need."
 [menu.main]
 name = "Home"
 identifier = "home"